 Keep your buying process simple

-Many ecommerce shoppers like purchasing online because it is so easy.
+Its difficult to get your website noticed let alone get someone to buy something from your site.
+Many eCommerce shoppers like purchasing online because it is so easy.
 So, it is best to keep checkouts and payments simple too.
 If you are offering deals or promo codes, make sure they work properly and are marked.
 Customers love discounts, but if they have a promo code and can’t figure out where to enter it, they are going to forget all about you.

 Showcase your prices versus competitors